-AUGUSTA, Ga.-- "Stroke Belt" or "Stroke Alley" is a name given to a 9-state region in the southeastern United States that has been recognized by public health authorities for having an unusually high incidence of stroke: Louisiana, Arkansas, Mississippi, Alabama,Tennessee, Kentucky, North Carolina, South Carolina, and Georgia.
+AUGUSTA, Ga.
+(WJBF) - "Stroke Belt" or "Stroke Alley" is a name given to a 9-state region in the southeastern United States that has been recognized by public health authorities for having an unusually high incidence of stroke: Louisiana, Arkansas, Mississippi, Alabama,Tennessee, Kentucky, North Carolina, South Carolina, and Georgia.

 That's why a medical breakthrough... available right here at the Medical College of Georgia... is such a big deal.
 Neurologist Dr. David Hess, Dean of the medical college, calls it "the biggest deal ever" in stroke treatment.

 Take for example Dr. Edward Mendoza, a neurologist who had a stroke at 7:00am July 26th.... and walked out of the hospital at noon on July 28th.

 "My wife said that I kinda turned around and slumped over."

 Two months before Edward Mendoza turned 71, he had a massive stroke.
 Fortunately, his wife knew just what to do.